yuriy-chumak/ol/README.md

     - *explanation: Inexactness is an inexactness - we may lose the fractional part and not notice it.
 So let's be a little paranoid.*
 * 6.4.
 Pairs and lists
   * MEMQ and ASSQ behavior with 'short' numbers as first argument is fully **specified** in Ol, but *unspecified* in Scheme.
+* 6.6.
+Characters
+  * CHARACTERS in Ol is a **small numbers**, but a *characters* in Scheme.
+    - *explanation: This is for historical reason.
+Ol supports two types of numbers - 'small' numbers and 'long' numbers.
+'Small' numbers are used as 'glyphs' (or 'runes' in other word) inside strings for better Unicode support.
+An additional 'character' type with requirements to use the char->integer and integer->char functions every time is too boring and slow.
+Thanks.*
+    - *note: Ol supports full Unicode 12.1.0 (2019 May 7) character set.*
+    - *note: If you want to print a character in the form of a letter (or a digit, etc.), use a function 'string', i.e. instead of (print #\λ) use (print (string #\λ)), otherwise you will get a number 955.*
 * 6.9.
 Bytevectors
   * NEGATIVE indices of a bytevector is **valid** in Ol, but *invalid* in Scheme.
-    - *explanation: Negative indices of a bytevector can be used to access to the n-th element from the end of a vector.
+    - *note: Negative indices of a bytevector can be used to access to the n-th element from the end of a vector.
 I mean "-1" is the last vector element, "-2" - before the last element, "-N" - N-th element from the end of a bytevector.*
 * 6.11.
 Exceptions
   * **No** exceptions handling in Ol.
     - *note: Yet.*